cockroachdb/docs/v20.1/authorization.md

 redirect_from: create-and-manage-users.html
 ---

 User authorization is the act of defining access policies for authenticated CockroachDB users.
-CockroachDB allows you to create, manage, and remove your cluster's [users](#sql-users) and assign SQL-level [privileges](#assign-privileges) to the users.
-Additionally, if you have an [Enterprise license](get-started-with-enterprise-trial.html), you can use [role-based access management (RBAC)](#roles) for simplified user management.
+CockroachDB allows you to create, manage, and remove your cluster's [users](#sql-users) and assign SQL-level [privileges](#assign-privileges) to the users or [roles](#roles) that they are member of.

 ## SQL users

-A SQL user can interact with a CockroachDB database using the [built-in SQL shell](cockroach-sql.html) or through an application.
+A SQL can interact with a CockroachDB database using the [built-in SQL shell](cockroach-sql.html), the [Admin UI](admin-ui-overview.html), or through an application.

 ### Create and manage users